 Nowadays, there seem to be a trillion games in the app store for free.
 The creators cash in on in-app content.
 The game needs to be good enough, certainly.
 But the innovation – with a lot of psychological tricks – goes into creating an environment, were the big fish, the whales, get addicted to spending thousands of euros for loot boxes, special weaponry, and much more.
 The focus and the innovation goes into the customer side.

 A telco provider is providing us the possibility to communicate over distance.
 In the earlier days of telecommunication, users experienced the service through the operators and the provided phones.
-Nowadays, having a huge variety of apps on our phones, the telco provider is almost non-existant from a user perspective unless something does not work to plan.
-We interact with telco providers mostly just as customers of their services.
+Nowadays, having a huge variety of apps on our phones, the telco provider is almost non-existent from a user perspective unless something does not work to plan.
+We interact with such companies mostly just as customers of their services.

-Consequentially telco providers put a lot of energy into innovating their stores and services, making buying and paying for the services easy.
-For a telco provider, our user side, i.e. how we bridge the distance between us and others, is mostly left to other companies and these companies make the money.
+Consequentially they put a lot of energy into innovating their stores and services, making buying and paying for the services easy.
+For them, our user side, i.e. how we bridge the distance between ourselves and others, is mostly left to other companies and these companies make the money.

 Focus changes where companies innovate